If a physical exam, a mammogram, or other imaging tests show a suspicious change in one of your breasts, the next step

-At Memorial Sloan Kettering Cancer Center, we do breast biopsies in different ways based on your situation.
+Breast biopsies are performed in different ways based on your situation.

-During a FNA procedure, a doctor inserts a very thin needle into the area of the breast with suspicious changes and removes a few cells.
+During an FNA procedure, a doctor inserts a very thin needle into the area of the breast with suspicious changes and removes a few cells.
 FNA is relatively quick, and any discomfort lasts only a few seconds.
 A pathologist examines the fluids or cells under a microscope to determine if they are benign (normal) or malignant (cancerous).

-FNA is rarely used as the primary way to diagnose a breast cancer because it doesn’t allow us to reliably tell the difference between in situ cancers and invasive ones.
+FNA is rarely used as the primary way to diagnose breast cancer because it doesn’t allow us to reliably tell the difference between in situ cancers and invasive ones.
 We often use FNA to evaluate whether breast cancer has spread to the axillary lymph nodes (located in the armpits) or other organs.
-In such cases, we can also test the expression of markers such as ER, PR, and HER2 in the tumor cells present in a FNA sample, provided that enough cells are available.
+In such cases, we can also test the expression of breast cancer tumor markers such as ER, PR, and HER2 in the tumor cells present in an FNA sample, provided that enough cells are available.

 We use a core needle biopsy if we need a tissue sample that’s larger than what an FNA can get.
 We also use it if the tissue removed during an FNA doesn’t lead to a definitive diagnosis.
 Core needle biopsy requires the use of a local anesthetic to numb the area and a larger, hollow needle to remove a thin cylinder of tissue.

 Core needle biopsy is the preferred method for sampling suspicious breast lesions.
-We routinely assess the expression of ER, PR, and HER2 in invasive carcinoma using core needle biopsy samples; this information is used for treatment planning, including therapy that may be given before surgery.
+We routinely assess the expression of ER, PR, and HER2 in invasive carcinoma using core needle biopsy samples.
+The information obtained from a core needle biopsy informs the treatment plan your doctor recommends